-N-Star CDOs-The Company acquired, upon the Merger, NRF's legacy CDOs.
-NRF had sponsored collateralized debt obligations ("CDOs"), collateralized primarily by commercial real estate ("CRE") debt and CRE securities, of which two of the sponsored CRE securities CDOs are consolidated.
+N-Star CDOs and N-Star CDO Bonds-The Company acquired, upon the Merger, NRF's legacy CDOs.
+NRF had sponsored collateralized debt obligations ("CDOs"), collateralized primarily by commercial real estate ("CRE") debt and CRE securities, of which two of the sponsored CRE securities CDOs were consolidated.
 Additionally, NRF had acquired the equity interests of CRE debt focused CDOs sponsored by third parties.
 These CDOs are collectively referred to as the N-Star CDOs.
+At September 30, 2018, the Company no longer has any consolidated CDOs as the remaining assets of one CDO was liquidated, and the Company sold all of its interest in another CDO which resulted in the deconsolidation of that CDO.
+A gain of \$10.9 million was recorded upon deconsolidation, included in other gain on the consolidated statement of operations.

 At the time of issuance of the sponsored CDOs, NRF retained investment-grade subordinate bonds.
 NRF also retained equity interests in the form of preferred shares in all of its sponsored CDOs.
 Additionally, NRF repurchased CDO bonds originally issued to third parties at discounts to par.
 These repurchased CDO bonds and retained investment-grade subordinate bonds are collectively referred to as N-Star CDO bonds.

-All N-Star CDOs are past their reinvestment period and are amortizing over time as the underlying assets pay down or are sold.
+All of the legacy NRF sponsored CDOs are past their reinvestment period and are amortizing over time as the underlying assets pay down or are sold.